 Cashew Tree School

-Cashew Tree School, medicine opened in 1998, provides schooling for up to 200 four to six year olds.
+Cashew Tree School, opened in 1998, provides schooling for up to 200 four to six year olds.
 It in the heart of the community around the massive rubbish dump called Payatas on the outskirts of Manila.

 This purpose built School runs classes for the poorest children from the most disadvantaged families who exist solely by scavenging through rubbish for anything of value.
 Their homes are often made of salvaged scrap and built on the edge of the rubbish dump.